raas-dev/configent/README.md

 A few features:

 - Setup is one `curl` command, run `up` to upgrade every package manager on OS
-- macOS `docker` experience as it was with Docker Desktop, but its free
+- macOS `docker` experience as it was with Docker Desktop, but it does not cost
 - Command-line is Rust, Go and C for speed and `n`ix-shells for ad-hoc binaries
 - One character `.aliases` - the fastest are the commands one does not type
 - Ask GPT in terminal (`s`), create shell commands (`_`) and code (`c`)